bhaddacak/bhaddacak.github.io/_pages/cribudstu.md

 Some may see our reasoning differently.
 For example, Hugo Mercier and Dan Sperber contend that the two main functions of our reason are (1) to explain and justify ourselves, and (2) to persuade others.[^enigma]

-[^enigma]: Hugo Mercier and Dan Sperber, 2017, *The Enigma of Reason*, Harvard University Press, pages 8--9.
+[^enigma]: Hugo Mercier and Dan Sperber, 2017, *The Enigma of Reason*, Harvard University Press, pp. 8--9.

 That may explain why good evidence cannot help someone from being a post-truth victim.
 Because we normally attach to our dear beliefs; we are on guard to rationalize our actions and beliefs.
 This even shows that critical thinking skill is really important to rescue us from irrational world.

 Another reason I want to stress why critical thinking matters is about consistency.
 To maintain our integrity, hence "say what we do, and do what we say," we must keep our thinking consistent.[^normative] Those who have good critical thinking skill normally also have high integrity.
 For religious people, integrity is a crucial characteristic.
 Otherwise, they are just hypocrites.

 [^normative]: In a normative theory of thinking, or how should we think, we maintain our consistency by (1) *logic* (to clarify sets of beliefs), (2) *probability* (to clarify degrees of belief), and (3) *rational choice* (to make our choices consistent).
-Nick Chater and Mike Oaksford, 2012, "Normative Systems: Logic, Probability, and Rational Choice," in Keith J. Holyoak and Robert G. Morrison (eds), *The Oxford Handbook of Thinking and Reasoning*, Oxford University Press, pages 11--21.
+Nick Chater and Mike Oaksford, 2012, "Normative Systems: Logic, Probability, and Rational Choice," in *The Oxford Handbook of Thinking and Reasoning*, edited by Keith J. Holyoak and Robert G. Morrison, 11--21, Oxford University Press.

 To sum up, critical thinking skill is indispensable to CBS.
 It is really necessary nowadays and should be used in every aspect of our life.
 And we have to practice it.
 Here is the intended definition of the term, the most widely used.

 > Critical thinking is reasonable, reflective thinking that is focused on deciding what to believe or do.[^ennisdef]

 [^ennisdef]: The definition by Robert Ennis.
-Alec Fisher, 2011, *Critical Thinking: An Introduction*, 2nd ed., Cambridge University Press, page 4.
+Alec Fisher, 2011, *Critical Thinking: An Introduction*, 2nd ed., Cambridge University Press, p.
+4.

 How to think critically, then?
 If we take the subject seriously, it will be a lot of things to know, like logic, fallacies, psychology of thinking and decision, and those kinds of thing.
 And it is worth investing your time and effort to study these rigorously.
 But I think reasoning with our commonsense is enough in most cases.
 We just have to be aware of it and acknowledge our ignorance, prejudice, and hypocrisy. *"Do not judge beyond evidence"* is a simple but crucial rule.